-The result of a fundamental Technosphere shift in the sphere of Foreign Languages Education, induced by the COVID-19 pandemic development and enhanced by continuous iterative digitalization measures, was the need to take quick comprehensive action [29; 36] in order to achieve such desirable results:
+The result of a fundamental Technosphere shift in the sphere of Foreign Languages Education, induced by the COVID-19 pandemic development and enhanced by continuous iterative digitalization measures through the wartime, was the need to take quick comprehensive action [29; 36] in order to achieve such desirable results:

-- a) To activate comprehensive interdisciplinary skillsets, otherwise latent or underutilized in the Foreign languages educational process; - b) To enhance the scope foreign language communication skills beyond the domains traditionally reserved for Liberal Arts education; - c) To boost ICT competence and digital literacy of FLE stakeholders, to meet the requirements of COVID-19 job market and workplace.
+- To activate comprehensive interdisciplinary skillsets, otherwise latent or underutilized in the Foreign languages educational process; - To enhance the scope foreign language communication skills beyond the domains traditionally reserved for Liberal Arts education; - c) To boost ICT competence and digital literacy of FLE stakeholders, to meet the requirements of post COVID-19 and active warzone job market and workplace.

-The study objective is to critically review the applied cases and best practices in development of multipurpose orientation, universality and interdisciplinarity of digitized skillsets for students of European (English, Spanish, French, Italian, German) and Oriental (Mandarin Chinese, Japanese) Languages major programs in Ukraine through two distinct benchmarking periods: 1) educational activities in the pre-pandemic and full-on pandemic time-frame of the academic year 2019-2020; 1) digital and hybrid educational activities in the time-frame of COVID-19 quarantine measures of the academic year 2020-2021.
+The study objective is to critically review the applied cases and best practices in development of multipurpose orientation, universality and interdisciplinarity of skillsets for students of European (English, Spanish, French, Italian, German) and Oriental (Mandarin Chinese, Japanese) Languages major programs through the span of educational activities in the timeframe of pandemic quarantine measures of March 2020 to January 2022 and emergency wartime digitization of February 2022 to May 2024 in different regions of Ukraine.